Last updated 11:00 am MST, Sept. 21, 2020

 The purpose of this framework is to enable proper accounting of grant vs. non-grant requirements in a fair and timely manner while continuing to advance the University in the near and long term.

-The Furlough and Furlough-Based Salary Programs have been delayed until Aug.
-10. For more information, please view President Robbins' June 30 email.
+The Furlough and Furlough-Based Salary Programs will end earlier than previously announced.
+For more information, please view President Robbins' September 17 email.